Last Updated on May 27, 2022 by Paul Guzman

-Check your Money Tree plant at least once per week, look for pests, insects etc… Brown tip leaves could indicate over-watering.
+Check your Money Tree plant at least once per week, look for pests, insects, etc… Brown tip leaves could indicate over-watering.
 Be sure to isolate the plant whenever insects are present.
-Use a good all-purpose insect spray ask for it at your nearest full-time nursery.
+Use a good all-purpose insect spray and ask for it at your nearest full-time nursery.

 Care of Money Tree Plants

-You should clean your houseplants regularly, remove dead or dying leaves.
-If your plant is over-infested with insects trash it or at least isolate it from other houseplants.
-Make sure to wrap it in plastic and dump inside your garbage bin.
+You should clean your houseplants regularly and remove dead or dying leaves.
+If your plant is over-infested with insects, trash it or at least isolate it from other houseplants.
+Make sure to wrap it in plastic and dump it inside your garbage bin.

 Guzman’s Garden Centers located in Las Cruces, NM will usually carry the money tree plant.
 Be sure to ask for them at your local retail/wholesale nursery.

-Coming very soon more houseplant care tips and photos of Ficus Benjamina, Ficus repens, Ivy, Ferns, Hoya and a whole lot more houseplant information.
+More houseplant care tips and photos of Ficus Benjamina, Ficus Repens, Ivy, Ferns, Hoya, and a whole lot more at houseplant information.

-Would you like to comment about the above plants?
+Would you like to comment on the above plants?
 Is there a plant that YOU would like to see here?
 Post them at Guzman’s Gardening blog